 Chloe is registered with the FPC, BPC and UKCP and is a lay member of the University of Surrey’s Research Ethics Committee.
 She also holds Masters’ degrees in Education and in Business Administration.

-Besides her role as Year 1 Course Tutor, Diane also works as a volunteer counsellor at CCS and has a small private practice.
+Besides her training role, Diane also works as a volunteer counsellor at CCS and has a small private practice.
 She has a particular interest in the therapeutic benefits of reading in small groups.